 HOW TO TURN LACK OF PARKING LOTS IN COLLEGES AROUND

-In the picture you can compare the yearly cost of driving a car with that of riding a bicycle.
-Did you stop to think what you can do with the extra $11,000 right now?
-Probably spending on a down payment for your house, saving money for that trip you always dreamed, or simply enjoying the extra money with your loved ones.
+In the picture, you can compare the yearly cost of driving a car with that of riding a bicycle.
+Did you stop to think about what you can do with the extra $11,000 right now?
+Probably spending on a down payment for your house, saving money for that trip you always dreamed of, or simply enjoying the extra money with your loved ones.
 There are uncountable things you can do with this huge amount of money.

-Rather than complaining about limited colleges parking lots, students should complain about the price of a bicycle.
-If this message can spread successfully throughout campus, I see no reason why people should keep using their cars in campus – the numbers are strong enough to convince them.
-The message should emphasize how their wellbeing improves and their budget increase.
+Rather than complaining about limited college parking lots, students should complain about the price of a bicycle.
+If this message can spread successfully throughout campus, I see no reason why people should keep using their cars on campus – the numbers are strong enough to convince them.
+The message should emphasize how their well-being improves and their budget increase.

 THE GREAT WINNER FROM THIS?
 THE ENVIRONMENT

 Our environment will be the most benefited from this new habit.
 The pollution and other chemicals that cars spread are very toxic.
-Awareness of the benefits will spread across all US universities who will capitalize upon the impact for their recruitment campaigns.
-This new habit will greatly benefit universities’ public image and reputation, which will lead other countries to imitate such strategy.
+Awareness of the benefits will spread across all US universities that will capitalize upon the impact of their recruitment campaigns.
+This new habit will greatly benefit universities’ public image and reputation, which will lead other countries to imitate such a strategy.
 As a result, we will leave a better world for everyone – especially to the younger generations.

 By not investing in parking lots, colleges will benefit students, the environment, and their own pockets.

 I have chosen to openly discuss this issue because of the main theme: “A better world for everyone”.
 The problems that the world is facing are there to show us that we need to change.
 Change in what way?
 In a more efficient way.

 The world’s overwhelming issues demand urgent solutions.
 There is no room for doubts and hesitancy, we must take action as early as possible, otherwise, the world will collapse, and there is no turning back.